nearwood/msqur/README.md

 1. Copy script.config.dist to script.config
 1. Copy src/config.php.dist to src/config.php
 1. Create database for msqur, and assign it a user
-1. Setup parameters in each config file
+1. Setup parameters in each config file (meaning db connection info)
-1. Update DB with update scripts in sequential order
+1. Update DB with update scripts in sequential order (just paste everything in to mysqlworkbench)
-1. Run deploy script
+1. Run deploy script (???)
-1. Hit webserver to start using it.
+1. Hit webserver to start using it. (php -S)

 #### hgrc ####
 To display a fancy version string, modify your .hgrc to have this hook: